Simulink Design Optimization

 Double-click the Scope block to view the unoptimized position, the step input and the controller's force actuation signal.

-You can launch a pre-configured optimization task in SDOTOOL by first opening the model and by double-clicking on the orange block at the bottom of the model.
-From the SDOTOOL, press the Plot Current Response button to simulate the model and show how well the initial design satisfies the design requirements.
+sdotool command in MATLAB.
+You can launch a pre-configured optimization task in Response Optimization Tool by first opening the model and by double-clicking on the orange block at the bottom of the model.
+From the Response Optimization Tool, press the Plot Model Response button to simulate the model and show how well the initial design satisfies the design requirements.

-We start the optimization by pressing the Optimize button from the SDOTOOL.
+We start the optimization by pressing the Optimize button from the Response Optimization Tool.
 The plots are updated to indicate that the design requirements are now satisfied.

 The plots are now updated with the optimized position of the Stewart platform and the force actuation signal.